fayolt/megakit-hugo-zenkos/content/_index.md

       - title: "Business Analytics"
         icon: "ti-pencil-alt"
         content: "A digital agency isn't here to replace your internal team, we're here to partner."
-  # - _bookshop_name: "cta"
+  - _bookshop_name: "cta_mini"
-  #   background_image: "/images/bg/home-3.jpg"
+    background_image: "/images/bg/home-3.jpg"
-  #   preheading: "Our Services"
-  #   heading: "We provide a wide range of creative services"
+    preheading: "We provide a wide range of services"
-  #   content: "Have any project on mind?
-For immidiate support:"
+    heading: "Have any project in mind?
+Contact us for immidiate support"
-  #   phone: "+23 876 65 455"
+    button:
+      text: Contact
+      url: /contact/
 ---